janwilmake/universal-mcp-oauth/README.md

 > [!WARNING]
 > Work in Progress.
 Not fully spec-compliant yet!

+# What is this?

+This library lets your users login with any arbitrary MCP server trhough discovery, dynamic registration, authentication, authorization, and credential management.

 # Goals

 1. Specify required implementation for MCP-compatible Dynamic client registration that follows best practices of MCP [Authorization](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization#dynamic-client-registration) and [Security](https://modelcontextprotocol.io/specification/2025-06-18/basic/security_best_practices)